Home » vinyl road trip » Recent Articles:

 The weekend was full of interesting diversions–I took a side journey into the world of flea markets–the Texas vinyl collector’s old reliable alternative to the indie record shop.
 People who collect vinyl in Texas know flea markets very well and there are many bargains and rarities to be found.
 I’ll post a report on that soonest.
 I still have two excellent Austin record shops to write up and a look into the San Antonio market, too.

-A good deal of Saturday was spent combing the flea markets, but the nighttime was spent watching Ladies and Gentlemen, the Fabulous Stains, which I can’t find ANYWHERE as an LP and while Amazon was offering downloads of the soundtrack when the DVD remaster came out, a rights dispute forced the tracks offline. … Continue Reading
+A good deal of Saturday was spent combing the flea markets, but the nighttime was spent watching Ladies and Gentlemen, the Fabulous Stains, which I can’t find ANYWHERE as an LP and while Amazon was offering downloads of the soundtrack when the DVD remaster came out, a rights dispute forced the tracks offline.
+Continue reading Vinyl Road Rage Update

 Vinyl Road Rage–Austin and Beyond